 This is about reducing the amount of everything that we consume and waste – energy, goods, water.

 Reduction is really a mindset.
-It come first because without the right mindset the rest can’t be achieved.
+It comes first because without the right mindset the rest can’t be achieved.
 The rate at which we now consume cannot be sustained.
 Until alternatives are invented, and adopted, reducing consumption is the primary strategy.

 Reduction includes the tactics of conservation and efficiency.
 Inefficiencies occur through each step in a supply chain.
 If the end-user reduces consumption (conservation) then the savings in resources are multiplied back through the chain so that there is a greater saving than you realise.

 Reduction is not enough on its own though.
 Some argue that it is simply delaying the inevitable if everything else stays the same.
 We also need to be much smarter about what we consume and how.

 This is about reinventing the way that we do things.